What is legionellosis?

 Is legionellosis common?

-No. Only very rarely does contact with Legionella bacteria lead to infection.
+No. Only very rarely does contact with legionella bacteria lead to infection and illness.
 Most peoples’ natural immunity is able to stop them from becoming ill.
-There are about 60 confirmed cases of legionellosis annually in the Auckland region.
+There are about 50-80 confirmed cases of legionellosis annually in the Auckland region.

 Who gets legionellosis?

-Legionellosis risk increases with age.
+Legionellosis rates increase with age.
 The disease is very rare among children.
-The disease most often affects those who smoke heavily, have chronic lung disease or have underlying medical conditions that lower their immune resistance to disease, such as diabetes, cancer or kidney failure.
+The disease most often affects those who smoke, have chronic lung disease or have underlying medical conditions that lower their immune resistance to disease, such as diabetes, cancer or kidney failure.
 Drugs that lower immune resistance, such as high doses of steroids, can also increase the risk of being affected by legionellosis.

 What are the usual symptoms of legionellosis?